enkitol/pretrained-vit-pytorch/img/test/example class 1/README.md

-# class images for testing
+# Class images for testing